synacktiv/bip/doc/general/overview.rst

 IDA use extensively types in hexrays but also in the base API for defining types of data, variables and so on.
 In Bip the different types inherit from the same class :class:`BipType`.
-This class propose some basic methods common to all types and subclasses (class starting by :class:`BType`) can define more specifics ones.
+This class propose some basic methods common to all types and subclasses (class starting by :class:`BType`) can define more specific ones.

 The types should be seen as a recursive structure: a ``void *`` is a